 By now, the timeline of events in Ukraine is well known.
 Pro-Russian protests first swept nine southeastern Ukrainian regions after the Ukrainian parliament voted to impeach President Viktor Yanukovych on February 22.
 The participants denounced Ukraine's new authorities as illegitimate, waved regional and Russian flags, and -- adopting tactics used by anti-Yanukovych protesters in western Ukraine -- occupied government buildings.
 The government's initial response was to arrest key protest leaders, as pro-Euromaidan demonstrators staged counter-rallies.

 This strategy came to a dead end in Donetsk and Luhansk, two provinces in Donbass, an eastern coal-mining region.
 Over the course of four weeks in April, angry separatist mobs and armed men overran regional administration headquarters, city councils, prosecutors' offices, police stations, arms depots, and television towers in 32 cities, and established some 280 roadblocks.
-Encountering little resistance -- and occasional support -- from local
+Encountering little resistance -- and occasional support -- from local police, the rebels declared regional autonomy and held a controversial referendum on self-rule on May 11.
+By Kiev’s conservative estimates, turnout reached 29 percent, or 1.5 million people.
+The separatists estimated that 75

 - Full website and iPad access